Marcelele-0/miramind/README.md

 Constructor of TranscribingBytesThread.

-**Arguments**:
+Args:

-- `target_queue` - queue.Queue instance containing arrays representing sound to transcribe.
+    target_queue: queue.Queue instance containing arrays representing sound to transcribe.
-- `stt` - STT instance used for transcribing.
+    stt: STT instance used for transcribing.
-- `name` - name of the thread.
+    name: name of the thread.
-- `flag` - threading.Event used to stop this thread (if none is provided one is generated, can be obtained by get_flag method).
+    flag: threading.Event used to stop this thread (if none is provided one is generated, can be obtained by get_flag method).
-- `buffer` - queue.Queue instance where transcripts will be put (if none is provided one will be created and can be accessed by get_buffer method)
+    buffer: queue.Queue instance where transcripts will be put (if none is provided one will be created and can be accessed by get_buffer method)
-- `logger` - logger instance for logging.
+    logger: logger instance for logging.
-- `daemon` - if True this thread will be daemon.
+    daemon: if True this thread will be daemon.
-- `sample_rate` - sample rate of recording (this should match sample rate of recordings).
+    sample_rate: sample rate of recording (this should match sample rate of recordings).
-- `timeout` - timeout for queues involved in this thread.
+    timeout: timeout for queues involved in this thread.

-<a id="audio.stt.stt_threads.timed_listen_and_transcribe"></a>
+<a id="miramind.audio.stt.stt_threads.timed_listen_and_transcribe"></a>

 #### timed\_listen\_and\_transcribe